Stay updated on clinical development milestones and clinical trial approvals we are proud to help our sponsors achieve

 Last week, November 7th , the 49th EMWA Conference traditionally gathered industry experts from across the world, this time in Malmö, Sweden.
 In this release OCT Clinical’s delegation of medical writers share the key takeaways from the event.

 The organizers managed to create a very saturated and well-structured program with a strong practical focus.
-Therefore, the event was built around a series of workshops covering various directions of Medical Writing practice, during which attendants could receive hands-on knowledge and breakdown of real cases.
+Therefore, the event was built around a series of workshops covering various directions of Medical Writing practice, during which attendants could receive hands-on knowledge and breakdowns of real cases.

-on predatory publishing (AMWA-EMWA-ISMPP) will be provided by the OCT Clinical’s team of Medical Writers for its further publishing on EMWA webpage.
-Given the importance of the document and its role in protecting the scientific research from predatory publishers which resort to practices damaging their quality and credibility, OCT Clinical team jumped at the opportunity to contribute to the medical writers’ community worldwide.
+on predatory publishing (AMWA-EMWA-ISMPP) will be provided by OCT Clinical’s team of Medical Writers for its further publishing on EMWA webpage.
+Given the importance of the document and its role in protecting scientific research from predatory publishers which resort to practices damaging their quality and credibility, the OCT Clinical team jumped at the opportunity to contribute to the medical writers’ community worldwide.

-“This event has turned to be very productive and informative for our team.
+“This event has turned out to be very productive and informative for our team.
 I have had the opportunity to participate in interesting and enlightening conversations with colleagues from a variety of countries, exchange experience and find out more about different medical writing practices.